Your Business Blog Should Create Clients, Brand You Uniquely, and Develop Loyalty

 Blogs, actually, are not really a new concept.
 They have been around since the mid 80’s – used within forums as a collection of documents to be shared mainly amongst Journalists.
 Towards the end of the 90’s, with the release of the public Internet, other blogging platforms emerged.
 Blogger.com was the most major blogging platform at the time, which was acquired by Google in the early 2000’s.
 Since then blogging has gone nuts.
 There is literally a blog for almost anything imaginable.
 Individuals seem to blog everything – their lives, families, events, experiences, products, services.
 This list is seemingly endless.

-Even before Social Media too center stage, blogs evolved into something that is extremely strategic for businesses.
+Even before Social Media entered center stage, website blogs evolved into something that is extremely strategic for businesses.
 Every business, as far as I’m concerned, should have a blog in some shape or form.
 It doesn’t matter if you host the blog yourself or with a 3rd party service.
 Here are 4 solid reasons, in plain English, WHY it’s important for your business to own a blog.

 Your Voice.
 Your Differentiator.
 Your Brand.

 Websites are generally static in nature.
 Think about it.
 When was the last time you changed content on your website?
-Unless you are an eCommerce vendor (like Amazon or eBay) or an active blogger, the content on your site has not changed in a long time.
+Unless you are an eCommerce vendor (like Amazon, eBay, Rakuten, etc.) or an active blogger, the content on your site has not changed in a long time.
 You and everyone else (especially your competitors) have the same old website, with the same old content, and the same old message.
-No personality and nothing to differentiate you from
+No personality and nothing to differentiate you from your competitor.
+The content is static.

 That’s where blogs come in.
 Blog posts should be considered your unique voice.
 You have the ability to craft your message in your voice, at a frequency that works best you, and literally capture your audience.
 Blogs lend themselves to what humans desire: